 2. Try for a higher down payment

 A home loan does not cover 100% of the property cost.
-The loan amount can only cover up to 80-90% of the property value.
-The rest needs to be covered from personal savings, called the down payment.
+The loan can only cover up to 80-90% of the property value.
+The rest needs to be protected from personal savings, called the down payment.
 Now, if you are ready for a higher down payment, this reduces the lender’s risk, and they can offer a lower home loan interest rate.

 3. Choose a short tenure to repay the loan